wy1iu/sphereface/README.md

 By Weiyang Liu, Yandong Wen, Zhiding Yu, Ming Li, Bhiksha Raj and Le Song

-SphereFace was initially described in an [arXiv technical report](https://arxiv.org/abs/1704.08063) and then published in [CVPR 2017](http://openaccess.thecvf.com/content_cvpr_2017/papers/Liu_SphereFace_Deep_Hypersphere_CVPR_2017_paper.pdf).

 ### Introduction

-The repository contains the entire pipeline (including all the preprossings) for deep face recognition with SphereFace.
-The recognition pipeline contains three major steps: Face detection, face alignment and face recognition.
-To facilitate the face recognition research, we specify all these three steps in the repository.
-SphereFace is our proposed face recognition method.
-For face detection, we use the [MT-CNN](https://github.com/kpzhang93/MTCNN_face_detection_alignment).
+The repository contains the entire pipeline (including all the preprossings) for deep face recognition with **`SphereFace`**.
+The recognition pipeline contains three major steps: face detection, face alignment and face recognition.

+SphereFace is a recently proposed face recognition method.
+It was initially described in an [arXiv technical report](https://arxiv.org/abs/1704.08063) and then published in [CVPR 2017](http://openaccess.thecvf.com/content_cvpr_2017/papers/Liu_SphereFace_Deep_Hypersphere_CVPR_2017_paper.pdf).
+To facilitate the face recognition research, we give an example of training on [CAISA-WebFace](http://www.cbsr.ia.ac.cn/english/CASIA-WebFace-Database.html) and testing on [LFW](http://vis-www.cs.umass.edu/lfw/).

 The provided network prototxt example is a 28-layer CNN, which is the same as [Center Face](https://github.com/ydwen/caffe-face).
 To fully reproduce the results in the paper, you need to make some small modifications (network architecture) according to the SphereFace paper.